 As an artist Rostagni has always been driven by the desire to touch a mass audience with photographic works that, at first glance, are understandable, yet with study exhibit intriguing depth and complexity.
 He is totally devoted to delivering second to none prints, offering the best of the marriage between American and French schools of photography.
 He operates under a professional concept of "Décilleur Professionnel" (which translates into "somebody who professionally forces people to see what they could not or would not want to see," hence the slogan "Urging the World to See."

-IIn Oct 2013, his Excellency Mr. François Delattre, Ambassador of France in Washington, presented Rostagni’s photograph Of, By, For (of the 2009 inauguration of President Obama) to the White House.
+IIn Oct 2013, his Excellency Mr. François Delattre, Ambassador of France in Washington, presented Rostagni’s photograph Of, By, For (of the 2009 inauguration of President Obama) to the White House, see full story.
 On Sept 24, 2015, His Excellency ArchBishop Bernardito Auza, Apostolic Nunzio to the United Nations, presented Rostagni‘s photograph More Art, Less Pope to Pope Francis during his visit in Manhattan.
+Francis took the piece back with him to the Vatican, see full story.
 In 2000, Leica camera, displayed his wedding photographs at the Photo Plus show in New York.
 Leica has now started to publish Rostagni’s most iconic photographs on its blog.
 His sponsors include NEC displays, Museo, Thinktank photo.

 His work and ideas have been published by Le Monde and others.
 He has appeared on Radio France (French Public National Radio) to talk about America and/or photography.
 His prints are sought by a small, but growing number of visionary photography collectors.
 He has been a contributor to Photo techniques magazine for over 10 years.
 In the summer of 2009, Rostagni taught a course of digital Photography at the Institute for American Universities in Aix en Provence.